hyperledger/besu-docs/docs/HowTo/Monitor/Quorum-Hibernate.md

 # Quorum Hibernate

 [Quorum Hibernate] is a proxy that monitors a node's API traffic and hibernates the node when inactive.
-This reduces infrastructure costs by ensuring only nodes receiving API requests are running.
+This reduces infrastructure costs by ensuring only nodes receiving API requests, or nodes required to establish consensus are running.

 Quorum Hibernate also wakes up hibernating nodes: